NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/providing-nhs-numbers.md

 NHS Notify finds people's contact details using their NHS numbers in the [Personal Demographics Service (PDS)](https://digital.nhs.uk/services/personal-demographics-service).

-## How to provide recipients' NHS Numbers
+## How to provide recipients' NHS numbers

 ### If you're using the API

 Send recipients' NHS numbers as part of your request.

-[Our API documentation](https://digital.nhs.uk/developer/api-catalogue/nhs-notify) shows the format to use.
+Use the format shown in the
+<a href="https://digital.nhs.uk/developer/api-catalogue/nhs-notify" target="_blank">API documentation (opens in a new tab)</a>.

 ### If you're using MESH